openstack-archive/fuel-docs/pages/user-guide/8000-upgrade.rst

 Upgrade Fuel from Earlier Versions
 ----------------------------------

-You can upgrade a Fuel Master node to 6.1 from an earlier version of Mirantis OpenStack Release 5.x.
+* If you are running Fuel 4.x or earlier, you cannot upgrade to 6.1.
+* If you are running Fuel 5.x, you cannot upgrade *directly* to 6.1.
+  You will need to upgrade from 5.x to 6.0 first, and then you can upgrade to 6.1.
+* If you are running Fuel 6.0, you can upgrade to Fuel 6.1

-After you do this, your new Fuel 6.1 console can manage your existing 6.x OpenStack environment(s) and create and manage new 6.1 OpenStack environments.
+Fuel 6.1 console can manage your existing 6.x OpenStack environment(s) and create and manage new 6.1 OpenStack environments.

 The following table summarizes the available progressions